Privacy Statement Effective from 25 May 2018

 We may ask you to explain your request for access in more detail.
 For example, if you request access to recorded calls, we may ask you to provide search keys, such as the time the call was made and the number from which it was made.
 In very specific cases, we may extend this period in which we must respond to a maximum of three months.
 In that case, we will keep you informed about the progress made with your request.

 If you make a request, we may ask you to provide proof of your identity.
 For example, if you submit a request to exercise your right of access or right to data portability, we will want to be certain that we provide your personal data to the right person.
-In some cases, we may ask you to come to the offices so that you can make your identity known and we can verify your identity.
+In that case, we will ask you to come to the bank so that you can make your identity known and we can verify your identity.
 In some cases, there may be doubts as to whether we can send you the data securely.
-If so, we may ask you to come to the offices to collect your data.
+If so, we may ask you to come to the bank to collect your data.

-or another public authority, or because we have weighed up the relevant interests and determined that the interests of ACCLM or others in processing the data take precedence.
+the police, the Public Prosecution Service or another public authority, or because we have weighed up the relevant interests and determined that the interests of Rabobank or others in processing the data take precedence.
 In that case, we will inform you.

 If we adjust your data or erase your data at your request, we will notify you of this and also inform the recipients of your data wherever possible.

-- Who can you contact if you have a question or complaint concerning personal data held by ACCLM?
+14. Who can you contact if you have a question or complaint concerning personal data held by Rabobank?

-If you have any questions or complaints concerning the processing of personal data by us, please contact the Data Protection Officer:
+If you have any questions concerning the processing of personal data by us, please contact:

-Yes, our privacy statement may change from time to time.
-We will adjust the privacy statement when new data processing operations are introduced.
+Yes, our Privacy Statement may change from time to time.
+We will adjust the Privacy Statement when new data processing operations are introduced.
 If these changes are also relevant for you, we will draw your attention to these changes or clearly communicate them to you.
-The most recent version of our privacy statement is always made available online at www.acclm.ie.
+The most recent version of our Privacy Statement is always made available online at www.rabobank.com.
 You can also view previous versions on our website.